vapor-community/PassKit/README.md

 |0.2.0|5.9+|`from: "0.2.0"`|
 |0.1.0|5.9+|`from: "0.1.0"`|

-Use the SPM string to easily include the dependendency in your `Package.swift` file
+Use the SPM string to easily include the dependendency in your `Package.swift` file.

 ```swift
 .package(url: "https://github.com/vapor-community/PassKit.git", from: "0.5.0")